hlqGit/RandomizeMAC/README.md

 **Why does WiFi have to be disabled?**
 By disabling and re-enabling WiFi, it allows the MAC address to be changed while it is reconnecting to your network.

-**Can I change what network interface it edits?**
-Only by editing my code can you change what network interface is edited.
-I plan to add support for that in the future, but right now the basic release can only change the 'en0' network interface.